ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/building_a_simple_news_site.rst

 If you have not installed ExpressionEngine yet, :doc:`please do so now </installation/installation>`, making sure to choose "None - Empty Installation" for your Site Theme when prompted.
-The other available theme, **Agile Records**, is a complete website for a fictitious music label and is simply a more complex and fully fleshed-out version of what we're going to build here.
+The other available theme, **Default Theme**, is a complete website and a good example of a more complex and fully fleshed-out site.
-It's okay if you've already installed ExpressionEngine with the Agile Records theme, but most of what we do here will have already been done for you.
-You can still easily follow along, though.
+It's okay if you've already installed ExpressionEngine with the Default theme, as you can build your news section along side the default site.

 *****************